friflo/Friflo.Json.Fliox/README.md

 ## **Fliox Hub**

 ### **Demos**
 📄   [README.md](https://github.com/friflo/FlioxHub.Demos/blob/main/README.md)

+A separate git repository containing two **ready to run ** examples showcasing the usage of Fliox Clients and Hub.

 ### **Client**
 📄   [README.md](Json/Fliox.Hub/Client/README.md)

+Fliox clients are strongly-type C# classes used to access NoSQL databases.
+They are implemented by creating a class e.g. `MyClient` extending `FlioxClient`.
+The database containers are represented as properties in the derived class `MyClient`.

+The `MyClient` can also be used to declare custom database commands using DTO's as input and result types.

 ### **Host**
 📄   [README.md](Json/Fliox.Hub/Host/README.md)

+A `HttpHost` instance is used to host multiple NoSQL database and enable access to these databases via HTTP or WebSocket.
+These databases can be accessed various API's like: REST, GraphQL and Batch API.

+A `FlioxHub` instance is used to configure the hosted databases, authentication / authorization and Pub-Sub.
+This `FlioxHub` instance need to be passed to the constructor of the `HttpHost`

 ### **Explorer**
 📄   [README.md](Json/Fliox.Hub.Explorer/README.md)

+The Hub Explorer is a generic Web UI - a single page application - used to access databases, containers, entities hosted by a Fliox Hub.
+The Explorer also enables to execute application specific database commands.

 ### **DB**
 📄   [README.md](Json/Fliox.Hub/DB/README.md)

+Provide a set of support databases used to:
+- serve the Hub configuration
+- serve monitoring data
+- perform user authentication, authorization and management.

 ### **Protocol**
 📄   [README.md](Json/Fliox.Hub/Protocol/README.md)

+The Protocol is the communication interface between a `FlioxClient` and a `FlioxHub`.
+Web clients can use this Protocol to access a Hub using the Batch API with HTTP & JSON.

+The Protocol is not intended to be used by C# .NET clients directly.
+Instead they are using a `FlioxClient` that is optimized to transform API calls into the Protocol.

 <br/><br/>